karaoc/dayz.test/[Server-Hosting]-GeneralSettings.md

 Bool.
 Have a huge impact on server and player performance !
 - 0 = Interiors won't be filled with new props.
 - 1 = Interiors will be more detailled.

+### "Interiors"
+Array.
+The list of buildings classnames allowed to spawn custom interiors.
+If you don't want a specific building to spawn custom interiors, just remove his classname from the list.

 ### "BuildingIvys"
 Bool.
 Only work for ChernarusPlus !